Baron-von-Riedesel/WDe/readme.txt

   standard text mode, but loads the 8x8 font instead of the usual 8x16 one and restricts the scan lines to 350, thus achieving the needed 43 rows.

-   There's a small tool, SETM43, supplied.
-This may allow WDE to use a better looking font (8x14) with still 43 lines, but SETM43 won't run with all graphics cards - it uses a heavily modified VESA mode 0x102, something that may work or not.
+   There are 2 small tools, SETM43/SETM432, supplied.
+These may allow WDE to use a better looking font (8x14) with still 43 lines, but there is no guarantee that any of those tools runs with your graphics card - they use a heavily modified VESA mode 0x102, something that may work or not.

   3. Environment